oils-for-unix/blog-code/catbrain/README.md

 ## Runtimes

-- `null-brain` - a language with no input or output
+- `nullcat` - a language with no input or output
   - WASM runtime
   - no memory allocation - globals

-- `cat-brain` - stdin/stdout/argv/env/status - Unix filter
+- `kcat` - stdin/stdout/argv/env/status - Unix filter like awk
   - basic Unix cat/tac/echo
   - pid
   - no memory allocation - fixed

-- `sh-brain` - everything a shell has?  or `ybrain` -- ysh
+- `ycat` - everything a shell has?
   - arbitrary I/O and syscalls
   - exec
   - wait

   - unfortunately we can't share the runtime?
 Because we have SmallStr?
   - it would be nice

-- workbrain - workloads
+- `workcat` - workloads
   - can start threads, e.g. so you can inspect them
   - fork
   - malloc

-- `bad-brain`
+- `badcat`
   - I don't know all of these
   - seg faults
     - dereference null